wp-e-commerce/Gold-Cart/readme.txt

 == Changelog ==

+= 3.2 =
+*Changed: Plugin updater code has been adjusted.
+No changes needed

 = 3.1 =
-* Changed: Plugin updater code has been adjusted.
-Licenses might need to be readded to the WPeC Licensing page.
+*Changed: Plugin updater code has been adjusted.
+Licenses might need to be readded

 = 3.0 =
 * Added: Welcome screen on Plugin activation